molecularmachinist/pathfinder/pull_auto/README.md

 ## After init
 ```
-python pathfinder.py contpull 0 'SYSTEM'
+python pathfinder.py contpull 0
 ```
-After pulling simulations, you will always continue with the contpull command, which takes 2 arguments as input: the number of the iteration and the name (abbreviation) of the system.
+After pulling simulations, you will always continue with the contpull command, which takes one argument as input: the number of the iteration (starting from 0).
 This command will check if any of the simulations were successful and if the best K has been found.
 If it has, the program will ask if you wish to continue to equilibration (yes).
 If it has not, it will calculate new values for K and ask if you want to run this new set of simulations (yes).
 Keep running contpull command until you found the best K, and then continue to equilibration.
 NOTE: When running contpull, if you encounter an error of type: "ValueError: the number of columns changed from 2 to 1 at row 478; use usecols to select a subset and avoid this error", ignore it for now and just run contpull again.
 This will be fixed.

 ## Continuing to equilibration